marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

 	GENERATED_BODY()

 private:
-	//Declare a FConfigurationDataStruct pointer to store the rows of the file FConfigurationDataStruct* ConfigurationDataRow;
+	//Declare a FMyDataStructpointer to store the rows of the file FMyDataStruct* ConfigurationDataRow;

 public: